LimeChain/demo-subgraph/README.md

 ## Example Usage 📖

-***NOTE:*** Since `graph-cli 0.26.1, 0.27.1, 0.28.2 and 0.29.1`, `graph codegen` will not generate default values for your entities' required fields, you will need to set all required fields manually.
-Matchstick will fail the test and print an error message if any required fields are not set.
+***NOTE:*** Since `graph-cli 0.26.1, 0.27.1, 0.28.2 and 0.29.1`, `graph codegen` will not generate default values the required fields on `.save()`, you will need to set all required fields manually.
+Matchstick will fail the test and print an error message if any required fields are not present.

 If you prefer learning through watching, check out the [video tutorials](https://www.youtube.com/watch?v=T-orbT4gRiA)!